zwaldowski/homebridge-anavi-infrared-aircon/README.md

 # npm install -g homebridge homebriage-anavi-infrared-aircon
 ```

-Update your configuration file to include a `aircon-ir-remote` accessory.
-See an example at `sample-config.json`.
+Update your configuration to include a `aircon-ir-remote` accessory.
+See an example at [`sample-config.json`](https://github.com/zwaldowski/homebridge-anavi-infrared-aircon/blob/master/config-sample.json).

 ## Persistent Installation